-This week, in our Ocean Commotion theme, we are wondering about the seascape which includes ocean water, the ocean floor, ocean caves, ocean plants and coral reefs.
+This week, in our preschool ocean theme, we are wondering about the seascape which includes ocean water, the ocean floor, ocean caves, ocean plants, and coral reefs.
 This post will focus on ocean plants.

-Below is the theme web for the Ocean Commotion activities we’ll be doing this month.
+Below is the theme web for the ocean activities we’ll be doing this month.
 Isn’t that little kiddo adorable?

 Our Ocean Plants Daily Topic poster.
 We learned that ocean plants sometimes attach themselves to the ocean floor and other plants just float in the water.

 Love, love, love these Community Challenges we participate in during circle time.
 The Community Kelp activity involved tearing (or cutting) green paper into strips to make seaweed, kelp or algae plans that grow in the ocean.
 The children worked together with my guidance, to tape together the strips of paper.
 Instead of making one long piece of kelp as suggested, we taped ours together.
 The suggested idea was to give the children prompts to “jump over”, “walk around” or “stand on” the kelp, but instead, we used it for a display in our room.